- Chen Shui-bian, P Taiwan, Dem. Progressive Party,

 This would mean the DPP has little hope to

-win the next presidential election in 2008
+win the next presidential election in 2008.
+Not

 only has Mr. Chen’s poor management of the economy, corruption scandals and